Hussam82/ATmega16-Microcontroller/Projects/Fan Controller System/README.txt

 c.
 If the temperature is greater than or equal 60C turn on the fan with 50% of its maximum speed.
 d.
-If the temperature is greater than or equal 90C turn on the fan with 75% of its maximum speed.e.
+If the temperature is greater than or equal 90C turn on the fan with 75% of its maximum speed.
+e.
 If the temperature is greater than or equal 120C turn on the fan with 100% of its maximum speed.
 7. The main principle of the circuit is to switch on/off the fan connected to DC motor based on temperature value.
 The DC-Motor rotates in clock-wise direction or stopped based on the fan state.